buguen/py2sphinx/README.md

 py2sphinx
 =========

-Convert ipython notebook export into an rst file to included in sphinx documentation
+Convert ipython notebook export into an rst file to be included into a sphinx documentation